Fatihade/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3. If the path be beautiful, let us not ask where it leads
      - Create a script that counts the number of directories in the PATH.

+4. Global variable
+     - Create a script that lists environment variables.